 After Peter moved to the Social Work team in Canberra the dynamics changed there too.
 In talking with Margo and Jenny, who were around in the team at that time, they have many stories about the robust discussions which now occurred face-to-face rather than over the phone.

 He loved Coffee lollies and kept a supply in his desk which he regularly offered to Margo and Jenny. he was the only one who liked them but they were too polite to tell him!!
-He uses to try to bribe them with the lollies , completely unaware of their aversion to them.
+He used to try to bribe them with the lollies , completely unaware of their aversion to them.

 If they went to his office to ask a question, they could plan to be there a long time, so they used to work out a strategy to get the other person out with a fake phone call.
 He loved to talk!!